 Earn Your Happy Ending: In the end, when visiting Rumi in the mental hospital, we see that Mima's not only a famous actress now, but also seems to be quite well-adjusted.

 Establishing Character Moment: Me-Mania watches the CHAM performance with his hand outstretched and one eye closed, simulating the illusion that Mima is dancing in the palm of his hand.
 This sets the tone for his character throughout the film.

 Eye Scream: A man gets stabbed in the eye by a supposed pizza delivery guy.
 Another man is murdered, and later on his body is shown with the eye sockets all bloody and the eyes missing.
 Me-Mania gets hit in the eye with a hammer.
 There's basically a sample of this in every murder.

-Fan Disservice: A good amount.
-There's the rape scenes, the scenes where Mima is getting photographed naked, Rumi in the CHAM get-up, etc.
+Fan Disservice: Happens every single time there is nudity in the movie.
+There's the rape scenes, the scenes where Mima is getting photographed naked, etc. Honestly the movie is one giant deconstruction of Fanservice.

 Freak Out: Mima, coming home at the end of a particular traumatic day after filming a rape scene, finds her beloved pet fish dead, and loses control for a moment, trashing her apartment.
 She (as well as Rumi) has numerous moments where she freaks out throughout the rest of the movie.

 Glamour Failure: When Rumi is chasing after Mima, we see the fake Mima elegantly prancing after Mima while the reflection on the store windows in the background shows Rumi running and looking quite grotesque and noticeably out of breath.

 Mean Character, Nice Actor: When Mima's Double Bind character is manhandled and raped by a rowdy crowd, the actor playing said rapist quietly stammers "I'm so sorry." between takes.